 A: Airbags are supplemental systems only; so they work with safety belts - not instead of them.

-Every airbag system ever offered for sale has required the use of safety belts.
-Even if you are in a vehicle that has airbags, you still have to buckle up to get the most protection.
+Whether or not an airbag is provided, all occupants still have to buckle up to get the most protection.

 That is true not only in frontal collisions, but especially in side and other collisions.